 Biden meets with Democratic governors as White House works to shore up support

-Washington — President Biden was holding a meeting with Democratic governors Wednesday evening as the White House and his reelection campaign work to shore up support for him after last week's shaky debate performance.
+Washington — President Biden met with Democratic governors Wednesday night as the White House and his reelection campaign work to shore up support for him after last week's shaky debate performance.

-Minnesota Gov. Tim Walz, the chair of the Democratic Governors Association, was at the White House for the meeting.
-California Gov. Gavin Newsom, Illinois Gov. J.B.
+Minnesota Gov. Tim Walz, the chair of the Democratic Governors Association, was at the White House meeting, along with California Gov. Gavin Newsom, Illinois Gov. J.B.
 Pritzker, Michigan Gov. Gretchen Whitmer, Illinois Gov. J.B.
-Pritzker, New York Gov. Kathy Hochul and Kentucky Gov. Andy Beshear were among those attending in person.
-Others were attending virtually.
+Pritzker, New York Gov. Kathy Hochul, Maryland Gov. Wes Moore and Kentucky Gov. Andy Beshear.
+Others attended virtually.

-The meeting got underway at 6:30 p.m. local time, a White House official confirmed to CBS News.
+"Yes, he's fit for office," Walz told reporters outside the White House following the meeting. "…None of us are denying, Thursday night was a bad performance, it was a bad hit, if you will, on that, but it doesn't impact what I believe, that he's delivering."

+Moore was more tempered with his remarks, saying that the governors "were honest" with Mr. Biden "about the feedback" they are receiving regarding the debate.

 The meeting comes as the White House and Biden campaign work to keep Democratic governors and other elected Democrats in the fold after his rocky debate.
 Rep. Lloyd Doggett of Texas became the first Democratic lawmaker to call on Mr. Biden to drop out of the presidential race on Tuesday, a suggestion the campaign quickly dismissed.